dayaketu/Habitica-IFTTT/SETUP.md

-There are two stages to setting up multiple triggers in IFTTT:
+In just a few steps, you can set up IFTTT to add a To-Do in Habitica:

+# Set up the .env file in Glitch

+Go to your [Habitica API settings](https://habitica.com/#/options/settings/api) to obtain your user ID and API token.
+Paste these as the values for `HABITICA_USER` and `HABITICA_API_KEY` in the `.env` file.

+For `GLITCH_APP_KEY`, make up a string of letters and numbers you will use in your request to help prevent random people from triggering this action.
+You can use [random.org](https://www.random.org/passwords/?num=5&len=16&format=html&rnd=new) or a similar site to help you generate this.

-# Stage 1: Triggering your Glitch app:
+# Triggering your Habitica action from IFTTT:

 In IFTTT, create a new applet by selecting 'New Applet'.

-For the 'if' condition, select whatever service notification you want to initially trigger your Glitch app.
-I'm going to use 'Button widget' with the ‘button press’ action, so I can trigger things from my iPhone’s lock screen.
+For the 'if' condition, select whatever service notification you want to use to add a To-Do in Habitica.
+In this example, I used Google Assistant.

 For the 'then' condition, search and select 'Maker', and use the 'Make a web request' action.
-Set the URL to your Glitch project URL - this has the format of '`https://project-name.glitch.me/`', so in this example I used 'https://multi-ifttt-triggers.glitch.me'.
-Set the Method to '`POST`' and Content Type to '`application/json`'.
-You don’t need to set anything in the ‘Body’.
+Set the URL to your Glitch project URL - this has the format of '`https://project-name.glitch.me/`', so in this example I used 'https://habitica-ifttt-action.glitch.me'.
+Set the Method to '`POST`' and Content Type to '`application/x-www-form-urlencoded`'.

 e.g. ![](https://cdn.glitch.com/4761356a-9369-4e79-9d1e-a8306e8c00b5%2FiftttWebRequestSettings.png)